RalphLincoln/golang-interview/README.md

 Get movies per page selected, pass a parameter ==> page to get a particular page ==> pass a parameter record for number of records per page

     baseUrl/movies?page=2&record=10

+### Build a Docker Image to run app locally

+In the root folder of the app run:

+    docker build -t interview_app .

+Then run:

+    docker run -it -p 3000:3000  --rm --name my-running-app interview_app